 We remain rooted in our Basic Beliefs of Quality, People, Ethics, Growth, and Independence established by our founder and namesake, Jerome Smucker, more than a century ago.
 Today, these Basic Beliefs are the core of our unique corporate culture and serve as a foundation for decision-making and actions.
-We have been led by five generations of family leadership, having had only six chief executive officers in 122 years.
+We have been led by five generations of family leadership, having had only six chief executive officers in 123 years.
 This continuity of management and thought extends to the broader leadership team that embodies the values and embraces the business practices that have contributed to our consistent growth.
 Our strategic vision is to own and market a portfolio of food and beverage brands that combines number one and leading brands with emerging, on-trend brands to drive balanced, long-term growth, primarily in North America.

-Our strategic long-term growth objectives are to increase net sales by 2 to 3 percent and operating income excluding non-GAAP adjustments ("adjusted operating income") by 5 percent annually on average.
-Our long-term growth objective related to income per diluted share excluding non-GAAP adjustments ("adjusted earnings per share") is to achieve an average increase of 8 percent annually.
+Our strategic growth objectives include increasing net sales by 2 to 3 percent and operating income excluding non-GAAP adjustments ("adjusted operating income") by 5 percent on average over the long term.
+Related to income per diluted share excluding non-GAAP adjustments ("adjusted earnings per share"), our strategic growth objective is to achieve an average increase of 8 percent over the long term.
 We expect organic growth, including new products, to drive much of our top-line growth, while the contribution from acquisitions will vary from year to year.
-Our non-GAAP adjustments include amortization expense and impairment charges related to intangible assets, integration and restructuring costs, unallocated gains and losses on commodity and foreign currency exchange derivatives, and, beginning in 2018, certain one-time discrete tax adjustments.
-Refer to "Non-GAAP Financial Measures" in this discussion and analysis for further information.
+Our non-GAAP adjustments include amortization expense and impairment charges related to intangible assets, integration and restructuring costs, and unallocated gains and losses on commodity and foreign currency exchange derivatives.
+Refer to "Non-GAAP Financial Measures" in this discussion and analysis for additional information.
+Due to the unknown and potentially prolonged impact of COVID-19, we may experience difficulties or be delayed in achieving our long-term strategies; however, we continue to evaluate the effects from COVID-19 on our long-term growth objectives.

-Net sales has increased at a compound annual growth rate of 7 percent over the past five years, driven by the acquisitions of Big Heart in 2015 and Ainsworth in the current year, while adjusted operating income and adjusted earnings per share have increased at a rate of 7 percent and 6 percent, respectively, over the same period.
-Net cash provided by operating activities has increased at a compound annual growth rate of 6 percent.
+Net sales has increased at a compound annual growth rate of 7 percent over the past five years, while adjusted operating income and adjusted earnings per share have increased at a rate of 9 percent and 14 percent, respectively, over the same period.
+These increases were primarily driven by the acquisitions of Big Heart in 2015 and Ainsworth in 2019.
+Net cash provided by operating activities has increased at a compound annual growth rate of 11 percent.
 Our cash deployment strategy is to balance reinvesting in our business through acquisitions and capital expenditures with returning cash to our shareholders through the payment of dividends and share repurchases.
-Our strategy also includes a significant focus on debt repayment.
+Our deployment strategy also includes a significant focus on debt repayment.

-On May 14, 2018, we acquired the stock of Ainsworth in an all-cash transaction, which was funded by debt and valued at \$1.9 billion, inclusive of a working capital adjustment.
-Ainsworth is a leading producer, distributor, and marketer of premium pet food and pet snacks, predominantly within the U.S. The majority of Ainsworth's sales are generated by the Rachael Ray Nutrish brand, which is driving significant growth in the premium pet food category.
-Annual cost synergies of approximately \$55.0 are expected to be fully realized by the end of 2021, most of which will be achieved by the end of 2020.
-We realized synergies of \$23.5 in 2019.
-The transaction was accounted for under the acquisition method of accounting and, accordingly, the results of Ainsworth's operations, including \$747.0 and \$40.8 in net sales and operating income, respectively, are included in our consolidated financial statements in 2019.
+On May 14, 2018, we acquired the equity of Ainsworth in an all-cash transaction, which was funded by debt and valued at \$1.9 billion.
+Ainsworth was a leading producer, distributor, and marketer of premium pet food and pet snacks, predominantly within the U.S. As anticipated, we fully realized approximately \$55.0 of annual cost synergies related to this acquisition by the end of 2020.